 Myanmar and Vietnam were both in energy poverty in 1990.
 However, over the past two decades a large gap in energy consumption has emerged.
 This striking departure is seen in Figure 3.
 Myanmar has per capita income and electricity consumption levels equal to that of Vietnam around 1995.
 Vietnam is a nice comparison, as both Vietnam and Myanmar have high hydroelectric potential.
 Hydropower constituted the majority of electricity consumption for both countries in the early stages of growth (see Figure 5).
 Vietnam's experience is informative for Myanmar's planning.
 Vietnam had an average growth rate of electricity consumption of 13.5% over the past two decades.
 Myanmar can expect a similar level of growth going forward.
 Unfortunately, infrastructure and institutional challenges in Vietnam meant its growth was not very well managed.
 Initially, a heavy reliance on intermittent hydropower resulted in blackouts.
 Supply was unreliable.
-The large presence of a state electricity company, Vietnam Electricity (evn), eliminated most incentives for private firms to come in and fill gaps in demand.
+The large presence of a state electricity company, Vietnam Electricity (EVN), eliminated most incentives for private firms to come in and fill gaps in demand.
 Faced with surging demand, the government embarked on a dramatic expansion in total capacity between 2007 and 2015.
 Total capacity increased by more than four times the 2006 level.
-Myanmar is now at the stage Vietnam was a decade or two ago, when it struggled to meet demand and avoid blackouts.
+Myanmar is now at the stage Vietnam was a decade or two ago, when end of 2015 there will be around 6,000 mobile towers.
+To meet demand, between 17,000 and 25,000 total towers are needed by 2017.